nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/playoff_series.rst.txt

 * About 60% of series do get tied up at some point (individual tied series scores also shown).

 With so many 0-2 starts and so many tied series, how can we square this?
 Well, of those 216 0-2 starts, 65 of those teams have come back and evened up the series at some point, or about 35% of the time.

 However, there have only been 21 teams that have come back from a 0-2 hole (and of course tied the series up at some point).
 So that means that even if a team ties up the series, they still only have a 21 out of 65 or a 32% chance of winning.
-I would have thought that if a team fell down 0-2 and then tied it up momentum would have been on their side and at least gotten to a 50% win rate, but it turns out that they are still behind in the odds.
+I would have thought that if a team fell down 0-2 and then tied it up, momentum would have been on their side and at least gotten to a 50% win rate, but it turns out that they are still behind in the odds.